Kerrawesome/bingchilling.media/README.md

 ## How it works

 Bing Chilling Media uses [TheMovieDB API](https://developer.themoviedb.org/) to provide a catalogue.
-Media sources are provided by cloud sharing APIs [Vidcloud](https://rabbitstream.net/) and [Megacloud](https://megacloud.tv/), along with the open-source [sudo-flix](https://pseudo-flix.pro/).
+Media sources are provided by cloud sharing API [vidsrc](https://vidsrc.cc/).

 Bing Chilling Stream uses the M3U8 streams provided by [Matt Huisman](https://www.matthuisman.nz/2017/07/new-updated-nz-iptv-files.html) for New Zealand television and radio streams, as well as the catalogue.
 The television guide is provided by [Freeview NZ](https://freeviewnz.tv/tvguide/whats-on/?st=streaming/).